felipe-m/tutorial_freecad_wb/tut_fwb_3.md

 ---

-Last, the function **MakeBox** has been modified to accept arguments:
+Take into account that we need to modify the function **MakeBox** to accept arguments:

 ```python